CHILDRENS VISION SCREENING

 Share the status of your child’s follow-up care with Vision Is Priceless by visiting our online form, calling 904.308.2020, or mailing the vision screening report back to our office.

 Many insurance plans will cover an eye exam.
 Check with the insurance company to verify.

-If finances are a concern and you do NOT have insurance or Medicaid, see if you qualify for access to vision care services through Vision Is Priceless, which provides your child with a free eye exam and if prescribed, glasses for just a $15.00 co-pay.
+If finances are a concern and you do NOT have insurance or Medicaid, see if you qualify for access to vision care services through Vision Is Priceless, which provides your child with a free eye exam and if prescribed, glasses.